MrValdez/Roshambo/README.md

 #BeatFrequentPick.py
  For the purpose of the first paper, *yomi.py* will use the AI from *BeatFrequentPick.py*.
 Pleaes refer to the first paper for more detail on this subsystem.

+#PatternPredictor.py
+ For the purpose of the second paper, *yomi.py* will use the AI from *PatternPredictor.py*.
+Pleaes refer to the second paper for more detail on this subsystem.

 #Compiling the test suite
  Run the *compile.bat* to create **go.exe** which is the main program for our modified test suite.
 It is expected that gcc can be found in the *PATH* environment.